davidackerman/EM_aligner/doc/doc_montage.md

-An example json input is provided below.
+An example json input file is provided below.

 ```json